chrishamm/ArduinoDuet/README.md

 To download and install this package via Arduino IDE, do the following steps:

-1) Start Arduino IDE
+1. Start Arduino IDE
-2) Go to "File" -> "Preferences"
+2. Go to "File" -> "Preferences"
-3) Add http://reprapfirmware.org/chrishamm/package_reprap_index.json to "Additional Baords Manager URLs"
+3. Add http://reprapfirmware.org/chrishamm/package_reprap_index.json to "Additional Baords Manager URLs"
-4) Press "OK"
+4. Go to "Tools" -> "Board" -> "Boards Manager"
-5) Go to "Tools" -> "Board" -> "Boards Manager"
+5. Install the Arduino SAM boards package
-6) Scroll down to the last item.
+6. Scroll down to the last item.
 You should see "Duet platform" there
-7) Click on it and press "Install"
+7. Click on it and press "Install"
-8) Once finished, you should be able to compile your own Arduino sketches per Arduino IDE.
+8. Once finished, you should be able to compile your own Arduino sketches per Arduino IDE.
 For RepRapFirmware use the supplied Makefile (ch fork)

 License: GPLv3, see http://www.gnu.org/licenses/gpl-3.0.en.html.